-Cal Water has provided high-quality water utility services in the Dominguez area since 2000.
-Cal Water serves most of the City of Carson and portions of Long Beach, Torrance, Compton, and unincorporated areas in Los Angeles County.
-To meet our customers' needs, we use a combination of local groundwater and surface water purchased from Metropolitan Water District of Southern California (MWD), which is imported from the Colorado River and the State Water Project in northern California.
-The Dominguez water system currently includes 374 miles of pipeline, nine active wells, 12 storage tanks, and seven MWD connections.
+Cal Water has provided high-quality water utility services to the area served by the City of Commerce water system since 1985.
+To meet our customers' needs, we use a combination of local groundwater and purchased water from the Metropolitan Water District of Southern California (MWD), which is imported from the Colorado River and the State Water Project in northern California.
+The City of Commerce water system currently includes three active wells, 12 booster pumps, five storage tanks, and one MWD connection.